mpmcauley/Boozie/README.md

 ### List of Features

 - Pattern Matching (OCaml style)
+- First-class functions
 - Static typing, static scoping
 - String interpolation
 - Curly braces for closure
 - instead of semicolons, EOL characters
 - for each loops
-- all integers are floats - lol
+- all numbers are floats - lol

 ### Example Programs